 The purpose of smoke ventilation is to remove fire gases, smoke and heat from the premises.
 The smoke ventilation equipment must be maintained and tested regularly according to the user main-tenance instructions.
 The smoke ventilation equipment may only be used by the rescue services.

 Smoke removal machine

-Location of smoke extraction blower In the stairwells

-Location of centre In the main switchboard

-Smoke removal activation At the entrances
+Location of smoke extraction blower In the staircase Location of centre In the electrical switchboards on the 5th floor Smoke removal activation At the entrances